Did you know?

 *Check out our Senior levels!
 Our members over 65 years enjoy special discounts on membership dues.

-**Happy Hour Passes grant free admission to one of Historic Denver’s One Past 5 Happy Hour or Molly Brown House Museum’s Young Professional Thirsty Thursday events.
+**Happy Hour Passes grant free or discounted admission to one of Historic Denver’s One Past 5 Happy Hour or Molly Brown House Museum’s Young Professional Thirsty Thursday events.
 There are typically 6-8 of these Happy Hour events each year.
 Subject to availability, please RSVP at least two weeks before the event to reserve your spot by calling 303-534-5288 extension 7 for One Past 5 and 303-832-4092 extension 17 for Thirsty Thursday.
 PLEASE NOTE: Some special One Past 5 events are much more expensive to host than others- and in these cases, we will gladly accept Happy Hour Passes for even deeper discounts than typical member pricing!
 We appreciate your understanding.

 ***The North American Reciprocal Museum (NARM) Association is a growing network of museums and cultural institutions around the county.
 If you renew at the Associate level ($125) or above, you will receive free or discounted admission and reciprocal benefits at these museums.
 For more information on NARM and a complete listing of participating museums, visit narmassociation.org